Hanging the millsaw

 Adjust the rake of the saw.

 For the millsaw to cut correctly it is tilted (raked) slightly in the direction of the tail block.
-The saw cuts on the downstroke and the log carriage moves on the upstroke, therfore, the upper saw teeth must be further forward than the lower teeth for the saw to run smoothly and not drag on the upstroke.
+The saw cuts on the downstroke and the log carriage moves on the upstroke, therefore, the upper saw teeth must be further forward than the lower teeth for the saw to run smoothly and not drag on the upstroke.

 “…this is to give the saw liberty to rise without cutting; and the log room to push forward as it rises.”